sheltermanager/asm3/doc/manual/publishing.rst

 an animal is returned and adopted out again later, ASM will register the tag again to the new owner.

+SmartTag also supply ISO microchips.
+ASM will also register SmartTag microchips (15 digits starting with 90007400) in a similar manner to ASM's other chip registration publishers.

 VetEnvoy US (HomeAgain and AKC Reunite)
 ---------------------------------------